 Submit Supporting Documents

 Submit the photocopies of the following supporting documents (Do not submit original copies.
 All submitted documents will not be returned.)

 - Applicant’s travel document containing personal particulars, date of issue, date of expiry and/or details of any re-entry visa held (if applicable).
 For an applicant who is currently staying in the HKSAR, photocopy of his/her travel document page containing the latest arrival stamp/landing slip/extension of stay label in the HKSAR.

 - Proof of financial standing, e.g. savings account passbooks, family or individual salary slips, asset proof, etc. If the financial sponsorship is taken up by a third party, not parents, please provide a signed undertaking stating 1) relationship with the applicant, 2) guarantee to sponsor the applicant’s expenses incurred during his / her period of study in Hong Kong, 3) sponsor’s contact details e.g. telephone number or email and 4) attach the official proof of relationship with the applicant.

 - If the applicant is under the age of 18 and wishes to authorise HSUHK to be the guardian, a consent letter duly signed by both the guardian and one of the applicant’s parents should be produced.

 - Applicant’s Macao identity card [for Macao residents only].

 - Applicant’s household registration in Taiwan and Taiwan identity card [for Taiwan residents only].

-Applicants should post the completed and signed application form and required supporting documents to Registry (Registry, 1/F, Block N, The Hang Seng University of Hong Kong, Hang Shin Link, Siu Lek Yuen, Shatin, N.T., Hong Kong) before the deadline stipulated by the HSUHK.
+Applicants should post the completed application form with signature and required supporting documents to Registry (Registry, 1/F, N Building, The Hang Seng University of Hong Kong, Hang Shin Link, Siu Lek Yuen, Shatin, N.T., Hong Kong) before the deadline stipulated by the HSUHK.